dart-lang/language/working/0546-patterns/exhaustiveness.md

 on the right.
 If `Pip` was sealed in the above example, we wouldn't expand it.
 This way, we minimize the size of the unions we're working with.

-We can also expand *extract spaces* and not just types, even when the space has fields.
+We can also expand *object spaces* and not just types, even when the space has fields.
 In that case, we copy the fields and produce a union of the results.
 So:

 ```